 Methamphetamine is a Schedule II stimulant, which means it has a high potential for abuse and is legally available only through a prescription.
 It is indicated for the treatment of narcolepsy (a sleep disorder) and attention-deficit/hyperactivity disorder; these medical uses are limited, and the doses are much lower than those typical among methamphetamine abusers.

 We know that methamphetamine is structurally similar to the neurotransmitter dopamine, but it is quite different from cocaine.
-Although these stimulants have similar behavioral and physiological effects, there are some major differences in the basic mechanisms of how they work at the level of the nerve cell.
+Although these stimulants have similar behavioral and physiological effects, there are some major differences in the basic mechanisms of how they work at the nerve cell level.
 However, the bottom line is that methamphetamine, like cocaine, results in an accumulation of the neurotransmitter dopamine, which appears to produce the stimulation and feelings of euphoria experienced by the user.
 In contrast to cocaine, which is quickly removed and almost completely metabolized in the body, methamphetamine has a much longer duration of action and a larger percentage of the drug remains unchanged in the body.
 This results in methamphetamine being present in the brain longer, which ultimately leads to prolonged stimulant effects.
-The actions of methamphetamine increase dopamine release while blocking its reuptake, leading to higher concentrations of dopamine, which can be deadly to the nerve terminals.
+The actions of methamphetamine increase dopamine release while blocking its reuptake, leading to higher concentrations of dopamine.

 Methamphetamine comes in many forms and can be smoked, snorted, orally ingested, or injected.
 The drug alters moods in different ways, depending on how it is taken.
 People often ingest amphetamines by snorting them through the nostril initially.
 However, the level of absorption through this form of intake is not as predictable and rapid as injection or smoking.